Junior College Information Powerpoint - here

 - Consider registering for the PSAT.
 This test will help prepare you for the SAT I and help identify weaknesses in time to address them.
 Registration occurs in September – October in the counseling center.
 Test is given in October.

 - Register to begin using Naviance Family Connection.
 Naviance is a web-based service designed especially for students and families.
 Naviance is used to help track and analyze data about college and career plans so it provides up-to-date information that’s specific to our school.
 Naviance will allow you and your parents to stay ahead of the college process and receive communication from our school.
-You will be introduced to the program with your counselor where you will complete a career inventory.
-You will be given a designated registration password and will be asked to log-on and register with an email address.
+You will be introduced to the program with your counselor where you will complete a career interest inventories.

 - Continue to research colleges and become familiar with general college entrance requirements.